Hey everyone, today I’m going to be talking about whether or not personal trainers should recommend at-home workout programs to their clients.

 The classic routine will have you doing three days of weight training with either free weights or resistance bands.
 I recommend using free weights personally.
 You will also be doing three days of yoga and cardio training.
-Basically, all of the beach body programs come with a workout calendar to follow.
+All of the beach body programs come with a workout calendar to follow.

 You can recommend which program or calendar to follow for your personal training clients so that they can see the best results.
-For example here is what the P90x workout calendar looks like.
+For example, here is what the P90x workout calendar looks like.

 Should you recommend these workout programs to clients?

 The preferred type of personal training for your clients is to be there with them for every session.
 Is also preferred to have all of the necessary equipment at your fingertips for the best training sessions possible.
 Sometimes these are not available.
 Other times, your client would like to do workout sessions alone, in the comfort of their home.